 The clock is ticking.
 The next decade is a test.

 “Climate change is already adversely affecting human health, livelihoods, food, water, biodiversity, oceans, and economic growth,” says Dr. Pablo Canziani, a Senior Scientist at the National Scientific and Technical Research Council, Professor at Argentina’s National Technological University and coauthor of the report.

-If nations fail to halve GHGs emissions by the next decade, the number of hurricanes, severe storms, wildfires, and droughts are likely double in number, intensity and economic losses.
+If nations fail to halve GHGs emissions by the next decade, the number of hurricanes, severe storms, wildfires, and droughts are likely to double in number, intensity, and economic losses.
 The cost: $2 billion a day by 2030, a price tag that the world cannot afford.

 70 percent of GHGs are CO2 emissions from fossil fuels